Last Updated on 6 November, 2022 by Samuelsson

 - Later on, there’s a strong buying pressure, and the second candle closed with a convincing stretch to the upside

-The fact that the second candle succeded to break the open of the first, bearish candle, is a sign of market strength.
+The fact that the second candle succeeded to break the open of the first, bearish candle, is a sign of market strength.
 This is especially true considering that the move of the bullish candle was substantially larger than the preceding bearish candle.

 In fact, on the next higher time frame, the bullish engulfing pattern would take the shape of a hammer.
 For example, a bullish engulfing pattern on the 30-minute timeframe would be a hammer (with a bullish color) on the 1-hour timeframe.